What is Data Modeling?

 - Data Model helps the business to communicate across organizations.

 - The data model documents data mappings in the ETL process.

 - Correct sources of data to populate the model are recognized with the help of the Data model.

 - To develop a Data model, one should know physical data stored characteristics.

 - It is a navigational system that produces complex application development, management.

 - Modification in the entire application is required even if a smaller change is made in the structure.

-- There is no set of data manipulation language in DBMS.
+- There is no set of data manipulation languages in DBMS.

 The process of developing a data model for the storage of data in the Database is data modeling.
-They ensure consistency in default values, semantics, naming conventions, and security by providing the quality of data.
+They ensure consistency in default values, semantics, naming conventions, and security by providing data quality.
 The model structure helps to define the relational tables, foreign and primary keys, and stored procedures.
 Conceptual, logical, and physical types of data models exist.
-The primary aim of a designing data model is to make sure that data objects offered by the functional team are represented accurately.
+The primary aim of designing a data model is to ensure that the functional team's data objects are represented accurately.
 The biggest drawback is that changing the structure minutely also requires modification in the entire application.

 People are also reading: